-This article provides a detailed review of Bank of America Corporation, a fundamental analysis of its quarterly reports, a technical analysis of BAC shares based on their recent performance, and a stock forecast for BAC in 2026.
+This article provides a detailed review of Bank of America Corporation, presents a fundamental analysis of Bank of America’s quarterly results, and, based on the recent price performance of Bank of America shares, includes a technical analysis of BAC, forming the basis for the forecast for BAC shares in 2026.

 Bank of America Corporation is one of the world’s largest financial institutions, offering a broad range of banking and related services.
 Amadeo Giannini founded the bank in 1904 in San Francisco, US, under the name Bank of Italy, which was rebranded as Bank of America in 1930.
 The modern corporation emerged in 1998 following a merger with NationsBank.